-The proposed acquisition was completed on 23 March 2020 in accordance with the terms and conditions of the SPA.
+The acquisition was completed on 23 March 2020 in accordance with the terms and conditions of the SPA.

-(b) Coronavirus outbreak
+(b) COVID-19 pandemic

-On 11 March 2020, the World Health Organisation declared the Coronavirus ("Covid-19") outbreak as a pandemic in recognition of its rapid spread across the globe.
-On 16 March 2020, the Malaysian Government has imposed the Movement Control Order ("MCO") starting from 18 March 2020 to curb the spread of the Covid-19 outbreak in Malaysia.
-The Covid-19 outbreak also resulted in travel restriction, lockdown and other precautionary measures imposed in various countries.
-The emergence of the Covid-19 outbreak since early 2020 has brought significant economic uncertainties in Malaysia and markets in which the Group and the Company operate.
+On 11 March 2020, the World Health Organisation declared the Coronavirus ("COVID-19") outbreak as a pandemic in recognition of its rapid spread across the globe.
+On 16 March 2020, the Malaysian Government has imposed the Movement Control Order ("MCO") starting from 18 March 2020 to curb the spread of the COVID-19 outbreak in Malaysia.
+The COVID-19 outbreak also resulted in travel restriction, lockdown social distancing and other precautionary measures imposed in various countries.